Omar-26/GPS_Tracking_System/README.md

 1. The total distance between the start and end points should be greater than **100 meters**.
 2. The path from the start point to the endpoint should form a **non-straight line** similar to the provided baseline path.

+> [!note]
-The system calculates the distance between the starting point and the endpoint and compares it with the distance obtained from Google Maps.
+> The system calculates the distance between the starting point and the endpoint and compares it with the distance obtained from Google Maps.
 The error margin should be less than or equal to **5%**.

 ## Installation